jakegrella/westtt-website-old/README.md

 ## Questions

 If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).

+# Westtt Website

+This is the website for Westtt.
+It is a Next.js app that uses the Payload CMS as a headless CMS.

+## Development
+We use Yarn as our package manager.
+To install the dependencies, run `yarn install`.

+To start the development server, run `yarn dev`.